 Any attempt to transform criminal actors would need to draw on a rigorous political economy analysis of how the groups functions, its relationships with the state, communities and other stakeholders, and the broader context within which they are operating in order to identify any factors that may inhibit or strengthen transformation.
 This kind of approach is not new.
 Although difficult, mediation between groups with criminal agendas has taken place, as well as negotiation between these groups and the state (Cockayne 2013).
-Gang truces initially in El Salvador, and subsequently replicated in Mexico and Honduras, resulted in gangs agreeing to reduce crime and violence in exchange of promised of jobs, rehabilitation and other support (Cockayne 2013).
+Gang truces initially in El Salvador, and subsequently replicated in Mexico and Honduras, resulted in gangs agreeing to reduce crime and violence in exchange for promises of jobs, rehabilitation and other support (Cockayne 2013).
 In Brazil and Haiti, community violence reduction programmes have aimed to bring gang members into civic life through community programmes (Cockayne 2013).
 These processes have all had their difficulties, including ensuring mediators are respected on all sides and sustaining economic transformation, but they highlight that it is possible to transform criminal activity, even that which is overtly violent.

-Alongside existing strategies that seek to counter organised crime once it is already entrenched, this approach is more preventative engaging with groups before they become too violent or coercive.
+Alongside existing strategies that seek to counter organised crime once it is already entrenched, this approach is more preventative, engaging with groups before they become too violent or coercive.
 Although it would be resource intensive initially in order to undertake analysis and programming, it would have a long-term benefit.

 A Role for Development Actors

 As discussed earlier, law enforcement responses to organised crime are inadequate and the need for a comprehensive approach has been widely acknowledged.
-Although development actors have become increasingly involved, their reluctance has resulted in a pragmatic response that often takes a lead from law enforcement.
+Although development actors have become increasingly involved, their reluctance to engage with organised crime has resulted in a pragmatic response that often takes a lead from law enforcement.
 Even the toolbox being developed by DfID and the Global Initiative against Transnational Organised Crime is primarily reactive, responding to organised crime once criminal activity is underway.

 Development actors have a much deeper experience that can contribute to this response (see Jesperson 2015 for a comprehensive review on the role of development actors).
+Programming that engages with governance vacuums and provides services and opportunities to the population can be important.
+However, care needs to be taken in applying development tools to organised crime.
+Midgely et al. (2014) have highlighted how development doesn’t necessarily eradicate organised crime, but just like law enforcement strategies can change its nature.
+Similarly, critical development literature has identified how improved development can actually create opportunities for organised crime, particularly through enhanced infrastructure, transport etc. (see for example Hastings 2009).

+Even with these challenges, development actors have an advantage in responding to organised crime.
+There is an emphasis on understanding the context and nuance of a given situation and tailoring a response appropriately.
+This is what is needed for organised crime.
 Engaging with non-state actors has been one of the challenges of liberal peacebuilding models that has underpinned the involvement of development actors in fragile and conflict-affected states.
 However, in many areas of post-conflict reconstruction, such as security and justice sectors, donors have had to engage with plural orders (see Denney 2013 and 2014 on security sector reform in Sierra Leone for example).
-Rather than just learning from law enforcement to develop their approach, it is these lessons that development actors should be engaging with, considering how their governance programmes can transform crime rather than eradicate it once it is already entrenched.
+Rather than just learning from law enforcement to develop their approach, these are the lessons with which development actors should be engaging, considering how their governance programmes can transform crime rather than eradicate it once it is already entrenched.

 Conclusion